Petri-Net Assignment

 • (6%) Safety:

-• This happens if there are more ships in any part of the port than its capacity allows.
+• This happens if there are more cars in any part of the system than its capacity allows.

 • Why (not)?
 Your argument may consist of examples, queries, logical statements...

-• Provide a trace in which the ships do crash.
+• Provide a trace in which the cars do crash.

 • Can you find an acceptable initial marking such that there is a collision?